-Describe how the school will ensure that the schoolwide plan/targeted assistance plan is in an understandable and uniform format and, to the extent practical, provided in a language that parents can understand.
+4. Describe how the school will ensure that the schoolwide plan/targeted assistance plan is in an understandable and uniform format and, to the extent practical, provided in a language that parents can understand.
 Section 1114(b)(4), Section 1116(e)(5) and Section 1115(b)(2)(E)

-The school plan and parent compact are discussed at the annual Title I Planning Meeting and the School Wide Planning Meeting and reviewed twice a year at parent conferences in October and February.
-Copies of the plans can be made available in multiple languages when needed and a translator is available at meetings to help interpret and communicate with families when English is not their first language.
-The school plan is available online and we are able to send information to parents in multiple languages using School Status.
+The school plan and parent compact are discussed at the annual Title I Planning Meeting and the School Wide Planning Meeting and reviewed twice a year at parent conferences in October-November and January-February.
+Copies of the plans can be made available in multiple languages when needed and a translation service is available at meetings to help interpret and communicate with families when English is not their first language.
+The school plan is available online and we are able to send information to parents in multiple languages using our district communication system and our newsletters.